-- Communicate with the assigned Education Program Specialist prior to submission of a revision in the online ADE Grants Management system.
-He/she will be able to determine the allowability of the revision and will provide tips for a successful revision - Communicate with the organization's business office to find out where funds should be placed in the various budget codes - Communicate the proposed revision clearly in the narrative descriptions in the ADE Grants Management Enterprise system (GME).
-Grantees must provide a trail of where the funds came from and where the funds are being moved to in the revision
+• Communicate with the assigned Education Program Specialist prior to submission of a revision in the online ADE Grants Management system.
+He/she will be able to determine the allowability of the revision and will provide tips for a successful revision

-- Begin the revision with the revision date in the narrative description so it makes it easier to locate the most recent revisions during the review process.
-(Example: "Revision #1 10/01/22...") - The revision language provided in the narrative description section should include whether the site is increasing or decreasing that budget line and by how much.
+- Communicate with the organization's business office to find out where funds should be placed in - Communicate the proposed revision clearly in the narrative descriptions in the ADE Grants Management Enterprise system (GME).
+Grantees must provide a trail of where the funds came from and where the funds are being moved to in the revision - Begin the revision with the revision date in the narrative description so it makes it easier to locate the most recent revisions during the review process.
+(Example: "Revision #1 10/01/23...")
+The revision number should match the GME header revision number - The revision language provided in the narrative description section should include whether the site is increasing or decreasing that budget line and by how much.
 Grantees must provide a brief description of the increase and decrease - Submit all fiscal revisions for ADE approval PRIOR to incurring expenses to avoid an audit finding.
 Failure to maintain alignment with expenditures and the approved budget in the Grants Management system can result in the questionable costs needing to be paid back to the Federal Grant